 Stretcher: Often forming an H, X or Y shape, the stretcher runs between the legs of a chair or table to reinforce the structure.

 Tallboy: A tallboy, or chest on chest, is a high chest of drawers.

-Term: A pillar surmounted by a carved male or female bust, usually armless, which tapers towards the base.
-Also known as a herm, after the posts bearing the carved head of Hermes which were used as boundary markers in ancient Greece.
+Term: A pillar surmounted by a carved male or female bust, usually armless, that tapers towards the base.
+Also known as a herm, after the posts bearing the carved head of Hermes that were used as boundary markers in ancient Greece.

 Trestle table: A table supported by an upright at each end.